Anon-Planet/thgtoa/guide.md

 ### Browser and Device Fingerprinting:

-Browser and Device[^382] Fingerprinting are usually integrated into the Captcha services but also in other various services.

-Many platforms (like Google[^383]) will check your browser for various capabilities and settings and block Browsers they do not like.
-This is one of the reasons we recommend using Chromium-based Browsers such as Brave Browser over Tor Browser within this VM.
+Many platforms (like Google[^383]) will check your browser for various capabilities and settings and block browsers they do not like.
+This is one of the reasons we recommend using Chromium-based browsers such as Brave Browser over Tor Browser within this VM.

 Here are some of the things they check within recent browsers: